damioune123/portfolio/README.md

 ` flush PRIVILEGES;`
 ` exit`
-11. Launch whoami, wordpress and wordpress staging containers `sudo docker-compose up -d in each of their respective directory`
+11. Launch whoami, wordpress and wordpress staging containers `sudo docker-compose up -d in each of their respective directory (where a docker-compose.yml file is present)`